Hadiyahh/Hadiyahh/README.md

 - Home Office Safety Training

 ### 👯 Collaboration & Interests
-- Interested in beginner-friendly projects in Python or C.
+- Interested in anything that challenges me!
 - Exploring system interactions and software optimization.
 - Open to collaborations on projects that improve technical and coding skills.